facebook

 Additional Evaluations

-In addition to using the diagnostic tests above, a specialist might test your child on their cognition, motor skills, language, vision, and hearing.
-It may take a bit of time before you are able to get an autism diagnosis, but with a combination of evaluations, you’ll get there.
+In addition to using the diagnostic tests above, a specialist might test your child’s cognition, motor skills, language, vision, and hearing.
+It may take some time to get an autism diagnosis, but you’ll get there with a combination of evaluations.

-Once you have undergone all these screenings and tests, a qualified professional (child psychologist, child psychiatrist, pediatric neurologist, or developmental pediatrician) will be able to make a diagnosis.
-Usually, these child professionals use the American Psychiatric Association’s Diagnostic and Statistical Manual, along with test results, to make the diagnosis.
+Once you have undergone all these screenings and tests, a qualified professional (child psychologist, child psychiatrist, pediatric neurologist, or developmental pediatrician) can make a diagnosis.
+Usually, these child professionals use the American Psychiatric Association’s Diagnostic and Statistical Manual and test results to diagnose.

-To be sure that this diagnosis is correct, you need to ensure that the specialist knows your child’s behavior well.
+To ensure this diagnosis is correct, you must ensure the specialist knows your child’s behavior well.
 Ideally, your child will have gone through rigorous testing with them over time so that they know how your child has developed.

-When you receive an autism diagnosis from a specialist, this an official medical diagnosis.
-Note that the medical diagnosis of autism is different from an educational determination, which happens when a group of school professionals decides whether or not a child should be enrolled in special education.
+When you receive an autism diagnosis from a specialist, this is an official medical diagnosis.
+Note that the medical diagnosis of autism differs from an educational determination, which happens when a group of school professionals decides whether or not a child should be enrolled in special education.

 Autism Treatment with ABA Therapy

-Once you have this diagnosis in the form of a diagnostic report, you can begin to explore proper therapy, schooling and care for your child.
-Be sure to check out our Resources page for links to various government agencies and support organizations.
-If you’re in need of autism testing or an autism diagnosis, check out our autism diagnosis services.
+Once you have this diagnosis in the form of a diagnostic report, you can explore proper therapy, schooling, and care for your child.
+Check out our Resources page for links to various government agencies and support organizations.
+If you need autism testing or an autism diagnosis, check out our autism diagnosis services.

 At ABA Centers of America, we specialize in helping families create the brightest future possible.
 We are here to help children grow, learn, and lead fulfilling lives.
 Our therapists are licensed and board-certified.
 We have experience with all forms of autism across the spectrum and with people of all ages.